julien040/anyquery/website/src/content/docs/docs/reference/Commands/anyquery.md

   -q, --query string        Query to run
-      --read-only           Start the server in read-only mode --readonly            Start the server in read-only mode -v, --version             Print the version of the program
+      --read-only           Start the server in read-only mode --readonly            Start the server in read-only mode
 ```

 ### SEE ALSO